newtfire/textAnalysis-Hub/Class-Examples/xproc/XProc-Exercise.md

     * You could use the native XProc transformations to "wrap" or "unwrap" elements, or add attributes or delete nodes.
     * You could write an XSLT identity transformation and apply `<xsl:analyze-string>` to match string patterns and add more markup.

-* Sends that output to at least one more pipeline processing step.
-You could:
+* Sends that output to at least one more pipeline processing step. **These are just some options to try: (Feel free to take this your own direction)!:**
      * Write XSLT to SVG from the output of the previous step to visualize some data that you're able to quantity in any way that you like.
      * Or, write XSLT to HTML to extract some information in a list or chart, or create a reading view.
      * If working with Zoom transcript data, you could try isolating the spoken transcript portions and get a word count or `string-length()` value for each, and find out where the time segment with the most spoken words is located.
 To get a word count with XSLT, you can tokenize the text nodes with the `tokenize()` XPath function, and split the text apart on space characters like this: